 Narrawong River Area

-The best areas for launching into the Surry River are around the Narrawong boat ramp as there is plenty of parking and good access for vehicle to the river.
+The best areas for launching into the Surry River are around the Narrawong boat ramp as there is ample parking and good access for vehicle to the river.

 Another popular spot to canoe or water ski is the picturesque Bridgewater Lakes.
 These fresh water lakes are sheltered, which makes it perfect for picnics, swimming, water-skiing, fishing, canoeing and boating.
 A boat ramp is located near the Aquatic Club.